4.2 Min Read

 The Tropicana, one of the most iconic casino resorts in Las Vegas, has long been a favorite of many locals and tourists.
 If you hadn’t heard by now, the Trop closed its doors for good in the wee hours of April 2, 2024, making way for a potential new A’s major league ballpark and a new casino resort.

-Here, we list the top potential names for the new casino resort to offer some historical context and humor:
+Here, we list a revised list of the top potential names for the new casino resort to offer some historical context and humor:

 Predictable Name Changes for the New Tropicana Casino